Sea Forest Waterway

 The Sea Forest Waterway (海の森水上競技場, Umi no mori suijō kyōgi-jō) is a regatta venue for rowing and canoeing, situated in Kōtō and Ōta, Tokyo Bay, in Japan.

 History

 The venue was built for the 2020 Summer Olympics and Paralympic Games.
 Construction began in 2016 and it was inaugurated in June 2019.
-It was built by Tokyo Metropolitan Government on the waterfront site and is the only rowing venue in Japan that meets international standards.
+It was built by Tokyo Metropolitan Government on the waterfront site and is the only rowing venue in Tokyo that meets international standards.

 The first international event that was held here were the 2019 World Rowing Junior Championships.

 Olympic rowing events are held from 23 to 30 July 2021.
 The Japan Rowing Association hopes to be able to continue to maintain it after the Olympics.

 In January 2021, it was reported that oysters were attaching themselves to the floats used to suppress waves in the venue, resulting in 140 million yen (US$1.3 million) in costs to remove them.